Discover Hakuba Onsen

 If you are yet to experience Hakuba onsen, you have a treat in store.
 For the chance to combine the ultimate ski or snowboarding trip with some of the most incredible natural hot springs in the world, then look no further than Hakuba Valley.
 Nestled in a part of Nagano prefecture known for its rich, volcanically active land, the Hakuba area has dozens of natural indoor and outdoor onsens, which is a special delight, especially in winter after a day on the slopes.
 Being lucky enough to have tried them all, here are our top ten favourite Hakuba onsens (in no particular order):

-Offering without a doubt, the most spectacular view from an onsen in the Hakuba Valley, Tenjin no yu features both indoor and outdoor baths, plus a sauna.
+Offering without a doubt, the most spectacular view from a Hakuba onsen, Tenjin no yu features both indoor and outdoor baths, plus a sauna.
 Located on the East side of the valley, this onsen is well worth the drive (or short taxi journey) on a bluebird day.
 The views of the Japanese Alps are quite simply breathtaking!

-Set inside two traditional houses built around 120 and 160 years ago, and constructed with huge wooden beams, this onsen offers the ultimate relaxation experience in a traditional setting.
+Set inside two traditional houses built around 120 and 160 years ago at Sierra Resort Hotel, and constructed with huge wooden beams, this onsen offers the ultimate relaxation experience in a traditional setting.
 One of the largest and most beautiful onsen in Hakuba, it is 100% Gensen-Kake-Nagashi, meaning 100% pure with no added tap water or additional heating.
 It is the perfect place to soak indoors or outdoors while watching snowflakes gently flutter down from the sky.